MH and AoD treatment services in Victoria

 This report has been produced by the Victorian Agency for Health Information (VAHI) to provide the Victorian community with regular information on system activity regarding publicly-funded mental health (MH) and alcohol and other drug (AoD) treatment services in Victoria.

 The data in this report contains information about emergency department (ED), ambulance, triage, community-based and bed-based clinical mental health services, as well as Victoria’s publicly-funded AoD treatment services.
 The report details service activity across adult, older persons, child youth and adolescent (CAMHS/CYMHS) populations.
-It provides moving averages of activity measures over the latest four-week period, with comparisons against the same period for 2019 – 2021 to highlight changes over time.
+It provides moving averages of activity measures over the latest four-week period, with comparisons against the same period over the preceding four years to highlight changes over time.